orbs-network/v3-git-book/orbs-vm/docker-mandatory/health-check.md

 - the ORBS-NODE orchestrator runs this process in order to determined if your orbs-vm instance is healthy.
 - A common way in orbs services and ORBS-VMs to determined a container's health, is to access its ```/op/orbs/status.json``` (explain in details here) and make sure its not stale (has been updated in recent few minutes for instance...)

+> HEALTHCHECK is Mandatory for your docker container to run on ORBS node.
+Don not skip the following instructions.
 ## HEALTHCHECK example
 let us write a simple check based o the existence of a status.json and its "uptime" field's recency.